What Is An eCheck? A Guide To Electronic Checks For Small Business

-An echeck is — exactly as the name suggests — the electronic form of an actual paper check.
-It works as and follows the same process flow as paper checks, a process that has been in place for hundreds of years.
+An eCheck is — exactly as the name suggests — the electronic form of an actual paper check.
+It works and follows the same process flow as paper checks, a process that has been in place for hundreds of years.

-This is the process followed by paper checks, and it’s still the process followed by echecks.
-The only difference is that paper checks no longer have to be physically transported.
-Instead, the merchant or the bank that takes the deposit can transform the check into electronic form and send it that way.
-In fact, echecks never have to be in paper format in the first place — the writer of the check could “write” an echeck using special software and send it to a merchant, who then deposits the echeck with the bank, all in electronic format.
+Long gone are the days when paper checks needed to be physically moved between financial institutions or a central bank for processing.
+Instead, the merchant or the bank that takes the deposit can transform the check into an electronic form, an eCheck, and send it that way.
+However, eChecks never have to be in paper format in the first place — the writer of the check could “write” an eCheck using special software and send it to a merchant, who then deposits the eCheck with the bank, all in electronic format.

-Because echecks bypass the card networks — and use their own systems and abide by their own set of rules — there are several advantages to accepting echecks over credit cards:
+Because eChecks bypass the card networks — and use their own systems and abide by their own set of rules — there are several advantages to accepting them over credit cards: